joachim-gassen/osacc/README.md

 ### How do I create the output?

-This video tutorial shows how to implement option 1 from below and reproduce our analysis and its paper and presentation in less than ten minutes.
+This video tutorial shows how to implement option 1 from below and reproduce our analysis in less than ten minutes.

 <p>&nbsp;</p>
 <p align="center">